 It seems to be the general consensus amongst the majority of event professionals that hybrid events are the future.
 In fact, according to a recent survey by etc.venues, 73% of event planners stated hybrid events will be more common in the upcoming months.
 We get why—people are always going to love meeting in person, and, at the same time, there might be situations that prevent them from doing so.

 As we can see from recent times, virtual events are an easy substitute for live experiences, and a lot of people even prefer the convenience of connecting with peers from the comfort of their homes.
-That’s why hybrid is the perfect solution for events of the future—you let your attendees choose how they want to attend.
+That’s why hybrid events are the perfect solution for the future—you let your attendees choose how they want to attend.

 In this post, we talk about five ways hybrid events benefit event organizers and organizations, not to mention the larger society.
 Let’s dive right in.

 Did you know the carbon footprint of a 4000-attendee virtual event is pretty much the same as one person on a return flight from across the Atlantic?
 By giving your international attendees the option to experience your event from their homes, you ensure that the carbon footprint of your event stays low.

 Then there are the various types of waste that are produced onsite—leftover food, plasticware and cups, paper, signage, and more.
 With hybrid events, all of this waste will also be reduced as there will be fewer people at the venue.

 Sign up here and get all the most relevant MICE industry content delivered right to your inbox once a month.

 Hybrid events give you better reach